ottenwbe/recipes-manager-ui/README.md

     ```sh
     npm i
+    npm run build
     npm start
     ```

-1.   _Open_ [http://localhost:3000](http://    localhost:3000) to view it in the browser.
-Note, the app assumes that recipes-manager runs on the same h
+1.   _Open_ [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Note, the app assumes that recipes-manager runs already

 # Development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and migrated to [Next.js](https://nextjs.org/).

 ## Start

-   `npm start`
+    `npm run dev`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://   localhost:3000) to view it in the browser.
 The page will reload if you make edits<br>
-You will also see any lint errors inthe    console.
+You will also see any lint errors in the   console.

 ## Test

+NOTE: REQUIRES REWORK

     `npm test`